Large-conductance mechanosensitive channel: Structure

 Similar to other ion channels, MscLs are organized as symmetric oligomers with the permeation pathway formed by the packing of subunits around the axis of rotational symmetry.
 Unlike MscS, which is heptameric, MscL is likely pentameric; although the Sa-MscL appears to be a tetramer in a crystal structure, this may be an artifact.
 MscL contains two transmembrane helices that are packed in an up-down/nearest neighbor topology.
 The permeation pathway of the MscL is approximately funnel shaped, with larger opening facing the periplasmic surface of the membrane and the narrowest point near the cytoplasm.
 At the narrowest point, the pore is constricted by the side chains of symmetry-related residues in Ec-MscL: Leu19 and Val23.
 The pore diameter of MscL in the open state has been estimated to ~3 nm, which accommodates the passage of small protein up to 9 kD.

 Ec-MscL consists of five identical subunits, each 136 amino acids long.
 Each subunit crosses the membrane twice through alpha-helical transmembrane segments, M1 and M2, which are interconnected by an extracellular loop.
 It forms a homopentameric channel with ten transmembrane spanners.
 Combining both Ec-MscL molecular model and Tb-MscL crystal structure, it is clear that M1 helices in the core of the transmembrane bundle make up the main gate of the mechanosensitive channel.
 Regularly placed glycine residues on the M1 segments permits tight packing of the five central helices, forming a narrow (~4 Å) hydrophobic constriction.
 Hydrophobic M2 helices on the periphery of the MscL barrel face the lipid bilayer.
-It is important to note that the M1 and M2 helices of the same subunit are not connected; instead, the M1 helix of one subunit makes tight contact with the M2 helix of the adjacent subunit.
+The M1 and M2 helices of the same subunit are not connected; instead, the M1 helix of one subunit makes tight contact with the M2 helix of the adjacent subunit.
 With additional interactions through a salt bridge in Ec-MscL, the entire complex is secured together.

 The N-terminal S1 domains of Tb-MscL were not resolved in the crystal structure, only inferred as short α helices bundled together to form an additional cytoplasmic gate; however, subsequent cysteine cross-linking experiments supported this proposed configuration.
 It has been shown that the S1 segment can be heavily mutated without a strong detrimental effect on channel function.

 Both Ec-MscL and Tb-MscL have been chemically synthesized and reconstituted into vesicle membranes.
 Single-channel recordings of these MscLs showed similar conductance and pressure dependence to those of the corresponding wild type MscL.